Juenzo/CloudComputing-Project/README.md

 - DB_USER=sqladmin
 - DB_PASSWORD=Admin123!

-Key for the Storage Account, recuperated from the Azure Portal :
+Key for the Storage Account, recuperated from the Azure Portal or can be recuperated thanks to the command "az storage account keys list --resource-group rg-elearning --account-name nom_du_compte --query "[0].value" -o tsv" :
 - STORAGE_ACCOUNT_KEY=ici

 Copy and past the output of terraform apply command here :